TobiasRoth/detectionfilter/README.md

 *18-Aug-2017*: TOC to all vignettes.
 Analyses added to main_analyses.Rmd to compare functional composition and diversity measures from all observation and from observations with rare (< four observations) species removed.

 *21-Aug-2017*: Analyses added to main_analyses.Rmd to infer whether the detection effect we observe for functional packing is larger than what we expect by adding missed species at random.

+*07-Jul-2017*: Version of package submitted to Methods in Ecology and Evolution [Version 0.0.2](https://github.com/TobiasRoth/detectionfilter/releases/tag/0.0.2).